-Banu Ozkazanc-Pan, Ph.D. is an Associate Professor of Management at the College of Management, University of Massachusetts, Boston.
-She is currently also Visiting Associate Professor in Sociology at Brown University, Providence.
-Her research interests are mainly in the areas of diversity and inclusion in organizations and in entrepreneurial ecosystems.
-In 2016, she was the recipient of a research grant from the Ewing Marion Kauffman Foundation for her research studying the opportunities and challenges for women entrepreneurs in St. Louis, MO and Boston, MA.
+Banu Ozkazanc-Pan is Professor of Practice at the School of Engineering and Academic Director of the IE Brown EMBA program.
+She is also the Founder and Director of the Venture Capital Inclusion Lab at the Nelson Center for Entrepreneurship.
+The Lab was started in 2018 with funds from her $260,000 Ewing Marion Kauffman Foundation grant examining the decision-making and network behaviors of VCs.
+The Lab focuses on understanding and solving funding inequities in the VC industry through data-driven research, education and advocacy.
+Banu’s research interests are mainly in the areas of diversity and inclusion in organizations and in entrepreneurial ecosystems.
+Previously in 2016, she was the recipient of a research grant from the Ewing Marion Kauffman Foundation for her research studying the opportunities and challenges for women entrepreneurs in St. Louis, MO and Boston, MA.
 The findings from this research led to her working with the City of Boston Women Entrepreneurs initiative, start-ups, and entrepreneur support organizations in order to make Boston an inclusive city for all entrepreneurs.
-Currently, she is also the Director of the Early Educator Accelerator and Innovation Lab at the University of Massachusetts, Boston where she is helping support the growth of the early educator ecosystem through successful and sustainable business models.
-Prof. Ozkazanc-Pan’s research brings together different perspectives to provide solutions to challenges faced by individuals, organizations and policy makers in the areas of diversity, inclusion and innovation.
-Her newest research project will focus on how VC’s impact the flow of resources in entrepreneurial ecosystems and is funded by a $360,000 grant from the Ewing Marion Kauffman Foundation.